tritonmc/triton-website/backend/docs/markdown/installation.md

 ## Using BungeeCord

 To use BungeeCord (or a fork), you must enable `bungeecord` on config.
-Furthermore, make sure all your servers (including BungeeCord) are using the same version of the plugin, otherwise some unexpected problems may show up.
+Furthermore, make sure all your servers (including BungeeCord) are using the same version of the plugin, otherwise, some unexpected problems may show up.
-While using BungeeCord, your `languages.json` file is ignore in all servers except the proxy.
-The `languages` section on config is also ignored.
+While using BungeeCord, your `languages.json` file is ignored in all servers except the proxy.
+The `languages` section in the config is also ignored.